-One of our favorite art camp projects that we made during the first week of summer art camp were these cardboard circus tents.
-This week’s theme was to join the circus and we made clown masks, trapeze artists, egg roll ice cream, and lots of cheerful bunting.
-These circus tents were a hit with everyone!
-They were so proud to take home the colorful circus tents and their parents told me they had been playing with them all week.
+One of my all-time favorite art camp projects we made on the very first week of summer art camp I ever did were these Cardboard Circus Tents.
+The theme of the week was Join the Circus and we made clown masks, trapeze mobiles, ice cream cones, and lots of cheery bunting.
+These circus tents were such a big hit with everyone!
+They were so proud to bring home their colorful circus tents and their parents told me they played with them all week.

 I’m so excited finally share this tutorial with you!

 [I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn small fees at no cost to you by linking to Amazon.com and affiliated sites.]

 ~ One small cardboard box (about 8” x 8” x 6”)

 ~ White school glue

 ~ Colored paper cut into small squares (for the floor)

 ~ Red striped fabric (or paint/color your own stripes on white fabric)

 ~ Egg carton (cut into individual cups)

 ~ Pom-poms (one large for the top of the tent)